St Michan’s Church

 Macabre remains are the main attraction at this church, which was founded by the Danes in 1095 and named after one of their saints.
 Among the ‘attractions’ is an 800-year-old Norman crusader who was so tall that his feet were lopped off so he could fit in a coffin.
 Visits are by guided tour only.

-The oldest architectural feature is the 15th-century battlement tower; otherwise the church was rebuilt in the late 17th century, considerably restored in the early 19th century and again after the Civil War.
-The interior of the church, which feels more like a courtroom, is worth a quick look as you wait for your guide.
-It contains an organ from 1724, which Handel may have played for the first-ever performance of his Messiah .
+St Michan's was the north side's only church until 1686, a year after it was almost completely rebuilt (it was remodelled in 1825 and again after the Civil War), leaving only the 15th-century battlement tower as its oldest bit.
+The courtroom-like interior hasn't changed much since the 19th century: still in place is the organ from 1724, which Handel may have played for the first-ever performance of his Messiah .
 The organ case is distinguished by the fine oak carving of 17 entwined musical instruments on its front.
 A skull on the floor on one side of the altar is said to represent Oliver Cromwell.
 On the opposite side is the Stool of Repentance, where ‘open and notoriously naughty livers’ did public penance.